Business Alarm Systems Pricing: A Full Breakdown

 If your phone buzzes every time a car drives by or a tree branch sways, you’ll quickly start ignoring your security alerts.
 This is called “notification fatigue,” and it’s a real problem.
 That’s why smart alerts are a game-changer.
 Using artificial intelligence, modern cameras can tell the difference between people, animals, and vehicles.
 Some can even detect packages.
 This means you only get notified about the events that actually matter.
 Instead of a generic “Motion Detected” alert, you’ll get a specific “Person Detected on Porch.”
 This intelligent filtering helps you stay aware without being overwhelmed, ensuring you pay attention when it counts.

-Where Your Footage Is Stored: Cloud vs. Local
+Where to Store Your Footage: Cloud vs. Local

 When your camera records a video clip, it has to be stored somewhere.
 You generally have two options: local storage or cloud storage.
 Local storage saves footage directly onto a device at your home, like a microSD card in the camera or a central recording hub.
 This means you control your data and typically avoid monthly fees.
 The downside is that if a thief steals the camera or hub, your footage is gone, too.
 Cloud storage, on the other hand, sends your video to secure servers online.
 You can access it from anywhere, and it’s safe from physical theft.
 While this often requires a subscription, many homeowners find the convenience and security of cloud services well worth it.